pgherveou/squid/README.md

 ------------

-sq_tooling manage your file dependencies and only copy the necessary files here how you define dependencies for each supported file format
+sq_tooling manage your file dependencies and only copy the necessary files. here is how you define dependencies for each supported file format

 <table>
   <tr>